-LOGbinder SQL is a small, efficient Windows service that runs on any Windows server
+LOGbinder for SQL Server is a small, efficient Windows service that runs on any Windows server

 on your network.
-On instance of LOGbinder SQL can process logs from many SQL Servers.
+One instance of LOGbinder for SQL Server can process logs from many SQL Servers.

-LOGbinder SQL can coexist with other LOGbinder products like LOGbinder EX for Exchange
+LOGbinder for SQL Server can coexist with other LOGbinder products like

 Simply configure each SQL Server (optionally with our free